Phosphoenix/ViperBoxInterface/README.md

 In StimulationWaveformSettings, `stimunit` means stimulation unit which is a waveform generator, there are 8 stimulation units per probe.
 In StimulationMappingSettings, these stimulation units can be connected to any or all of the electrodes.

+The possible parameters for the stimulation units are discussed in the chapter [Stimulation settings](#stimulation-settings).

 ## :question: (F)AQ